firesidefiction/firesidefiction.github.io/_posts/books/2018-11-29-rattlesnake-wind.md

 ### Reviews

-"Saintcrow’s writing is sharp and poignant...
+"Saintcrow’s writing is sharp and poignant....
 Longtime fantasy readers will enjoy Saintcrow’s take on the magic-tinged bildungsroman."

 —[Publishers Weekly](https://www.publishersweekly.com/978-0-9987783-6-5)